ManuMyGit/CodingTutorials/microservices/eventdriven/rabbitmq/README.md

 # RabbitMQ
+RabbitMQ is a message-queueing software also known as a message broker or queue manager.
+Simply said; it is software where queues are defined, to which applications connect in order to transfer a message or messages.

+A message can include any kind of information.
+It could, for example, have information about a process or task that should start on another application (which could even be on another server), or it could be just a simple text message.
+The queue-manager software stores the messages until a receiving application connects and takes a message off the queue (or the message expires).
+The receiving application then processes the message.

 ## Definitions
 - Exchange: messages are not published directly to a queue.
 Instead, the producer sends messages to an exchange.
 Exchanges are message routing agents, defined by the virtual host within RabbitMQ.
 An exchange is responsible for routing the messages to different queues with the help of header attributes, bindings, and routing keys.